Skip to Content

 Pumpkin pie filling has spices added and you won’t be able to control the type and amount of spices that go into the soup.

-Once removed however, just add your preferred spices and herbs and cook for the time recommended on your appliance.
+Once removed from the can however, just add your preferred spices and herbs and cook for the time recommended on your appliance.

 Many pumpkin or squash soups are overly sweet in my opinion.
 This recipe flavors the squash with a smoky ancho spice, a bit of mint and a little coriander.